steadylearner/react-easy-markdown/README.md

 1. It solved the problem of showing `null` title.
 2. `prefixAndReplacement` prop is included to help you write shortcuts for `<a>` inside markdown.
 3. The modules used here were written with **class** and I am thinking of turning them into functional components later.
-4. LiveMarkdownEditor is removed from the package to reduce package size and example codes from [Markdown Editor Page][Markdown] from [Steadylearner][Steadylearner] will replace its role later.
+4. LiveMarkdownEditor is removed from the package to reduce package size and example code from [Markdown Editor Page][Markdown] at [Steadylearner][Steadylearner] will replace its role later.
+5. You can use api such as copy(ToClipBoard) and html to turn your markdown to html

 To explain more about `1.`,You can define title in Markdown with  syntax such as `[Website](https://www.steadylearner.com/ "Website")`.

 But having default value solves  the problem of showing **null**  title when users forget to define it or when you get data from the other websites that doesn't have title value with `<a>` tag.

-It will also be convenient to have default values for it to save your time when you write markdown many times.
+It will also be convenient to have default values to save your time and space in .md file when you write markdown.

-The original Github repository is archived so I made this package to share the code from the former repository with some improvments.
+The original Github repository is archived so this package was made to share the code from the former repository with some improvements.

-The name of package became "react-easy-md" for the NPM Package didn't allow "React Easy Markdown" for similarity.
+The name of package became "react-easy-md" for the NPM Package didn't allow "react-easy -markdown" for similarity.

 (You may think that React Easy Mardkdown refer to `react-easy-md` in this documentation.)